-Record a Purchase with Sailthru JS and Google Tag Manager
+Example: Record a Purchase with Sailthru JS and Google Tag Manager

-Call this function each time a user completes a purchase, submitting an array of all purchased items.
+The example uses Google Tag Manager variables with the purchase call, which is part of the Sailthru.integration() function.
+This call should be made when a user completes a purchase, submitting an array of all purchased items.
 This will cancel any scheduled cart reminder email, and decrement stock levels if they are synced with Sailthru.

 All parameters available for a cart update in the Purchase API are available for use with this function, as well.
 Required parameters are email and URL or SKU.

 Clicking the “Complete Purchase” button below will trigger the function.
 In a real world situation this should be triggered on an order complete page

 For this example we’re just going to use a simple “Complete Purchase” button click to initiate the call.
 The purchase function automatically reads the value of the sailthru_hid cookie to identify the user.
 If you’re using Chrome you can install the extension Edit This Cookie to check/edit cookies during testing.

 Include the following code on your site.

 <form> <button type="button" class="btn btn-default ajax" id="sailthru-purchases">Complete Purchase</button> </form>

 2. Add purchase Function as a Tag and Set Trigger

 - In Google Tag Manager, click New Tag, then change the tag’s name from “Untitled Tag” to “Sailthru – purchase”.